florigod/florigod/README.md

 ## Current Project
 #### I'm currently working on:
-Just finished a project and I'm thinking on my next move.
+Projects for the Startup I'm working at.
+I'm gaining EXP as a backend developer.

-## Previous Projects
+## Some of my Previous Personal Backend Projects, are:

 ### RainCast Notifier
-An automated "set-and-forget" weather system designed to eliminate manual forecast checking by analyzing data daily and alerting users only when necessary.
+An automated weather-alert system designed to eliminate manual forecast checking by analyzing API data daily.

-Engineered a hybrid email architecture (SendGrid + SMTP) to overcome cloud port restrictions and ensure high deliverability.
+Engineered a hybrid email architecture (SendGrid + SMTP) to overcome restrictions and ensure high deliverability.

 Implemented serverless scheduling using GitHub Actions to trigger daily background analysis of Open-Meteo API data.

 Developed a Django backend that generates dynamic, in-memory Matplotlib charts to visualize rain intensity in emails.

-### SQL practice with IMDb database
-Cleaned, normalized, and indexed datasets to improve performance and integrity.

-Practiced schema design, constraints, and query optimization.

-Gained hands-on experience with schema design and query efficiency.

 ### Tasks REST API with OAuth2